 - The sample is relatively small.
-Care should be taken in interpreting results for small subgroups. - Although aggregates correspond to some extent, care should be taken in interpreting results for the recipients of sickness and disability benefits, the elderly in receipt of income support, as well as the early-retired, as it is not completely clear how they were captured in the data.

-- There is evidence to suggest that in some instances the SILC sample is not fully representative of the Belgian population.
+Care should be taken in interpreting results for small subgroups. - Although aggregates correspond to some extent, care should be taken in interpreting results for the recipients of sickness and disability benefits, the elderly in receipt of income support, as well as the early-retired, as it is not completely clear how they were captured in the data. - The number of employees (in private sector and especially in public sector) and the total aggregate income from employment are overestimated in EUROMOD.
+It seems that this is primarily caused by the fact that employees are slightly overrepresented, while the recorded wages are representative for the Belgian population as a whole. - There is evidence to suggest that in some instances the SILC sample is not fully representative for the Belgian population.
 Especially persons and households with low earnings are underrepresented in these data. - The simulated income support is adjusted for non take-up of benefits using a random non take-up correction of the number of beneficiaries.